adalpari/adalpari.github.io/_posts/2018-10-18-android-testing-how-to-test.md

 }
 ```

 - __Given__: we will set the test conditions here and create necessary objects.
 Do not confuse this with _setUpMethod()_.
-This block will affect only to the current test, while the setUp method will affect to every test.
+This block will affect only to the current test, while the _setUp_ method will affect to every test.
 - __When__: this block is used to run the actions to test.
 This is basically, call the methods we want to test and get the results from them.
 - __Then__: finally, we will use this block to check that the results from method executions are correct.
 In other words: the __asserts__.
 A useful tip is having only one assert per test.
-This way we will keep tests simple and will get direct test information about each atomic tests.
-If we mix functionalities while testing we can misunderstand results and some actions can modify the behaviour of other ones.
+This way we will keep tests simple, and will get direct test information about each atomic tests.
+If we mix functionalities while testing, we can misunderstand results and some actions can modify the behaviour of other ones.
 Remember the _I_ from _FIRST_ principles: _Independent_.

 ## Dependency injection in tests

 This and the following one (mocks) are some of the very basic topics in testing.
-It turned out that lot of coding strategies we do with our code, are highly related with testing.
+It turned out that lot of coding strategies we do with our code base, are highly related with testing.
 It's very important make our code testable rather than just test the code.
 Let's see an example of how important is dependency injection.

 ```java
 // Don't do this